Soldier-Talk

 Soldier-Talk is the third studio album by the American experimental rock band Red Crayola.
 It was released in 1979 by the record label Radar.
-By this time, Thompson had moved the project to London and expanded the band for this album to include Lora Logic of X-Ray Spex and Essential Logic and all of the members of Pere Ubu.

 Background

-Since the release of God Bless the Red Krayola and All Who Sail With It, Steve Cunningham had left the project to pursue his own musical ambitions and had been replaced by Jesse Chamberlain.
-In 1978, this incarnation of the band was touring regularly and had been signed to Radar Records.
-While in Europe, Thompson met Pere Ubu, who were touring in support of The Modern Dance, and struck up a friendship.
+In 1977, band leader Mayo Thompson moved from Houston to London where he partnered with drummer Jesse Chamberlain.
+The band signed to Radar Records, and they started touring Europe.
+Thompson met Pere Ubu, who were touring in support of The Modern Dance, and struck up a friendship.
+Thompson recruited Pere Ubu for this album project, and also Lora Logic of X-Ray Spex/Essential Logic.

 Composition

-Despite the presence of Pere Ubu, the music is a close continuation of the sound previously established by The Red Crayola.
+Despite the presence of Pere Ubu, the music is a close continuation of the sound previously established by the Red Crayola.
 Soldier-Talk was conceived as a concept album dealing with militarism.